 Saturday 15th June

-- Broadcaster and train enthusiast Tim Dunn will be travelling the line with Isambard Kingdom Brunel's great-great-great grandson Jim Noble, and broadcasting live along the way
+- Broadcaster and train enthusiast Tim Dunn travelled the line with Isambard Kingdom Brunel's great-great-great grandson Jim Noble, and broadcast live along the way

-- The Flying Scotsman will leave Didcot at about 9:08am travelling towards Swindon, hauling the Cotswold Venturer bound for Worcester.
-The return journey will be via Oxford arriving at Didcot at about 6:30pm
+- The Flying Scotsman left Didcot shortly after 9:07am travelling towards Swindon, hauling the Railway Touring Company's Cotswold Venturer bound for Worcester.
+The return journey was via Oxford arriving at Didcot at about 6:46pm

-- Vintage Trains will joining the celebrations by bringing their Oxford 175 Express railtour from Birmingham to Oxford hauled by their flagship locomotive, GWR number 7029 'Clun Castle'
+- Vintage Trains joined the celebrations by bringing their Oxford 175 Express railtour from Birmingham to Oxford hauled by their flagship locomotive, GWR number 7029 'Clun Castle'

-- Vintage Trains will be operating a very special Oxford 175 Luncheon Circular from Oxford Parkway and Oxford hauled of course by 'Clun Castle'
+- Vintage Trains also operated a very special Oxford 175 Luncheon Circular from Oxford Parkway and Oxford hauled of course by 'Clun Castle'

-Latest news suggests that Vintage Trains will be turning their train round using the Didcot triangle prior to its return to Birmingham.
-This means that Clun Castle will travel along the line between Oxford and Didcot three times!
+~~~ooOoo~~~Vintage Trains turned their train round using the Didcot triangle prior to its return to Birmingham leading to Clun Castle travelling along the line between Oxford and Didcot three times in the one day.

-The timings raise the very exciting prospect that Clun Castle and Flying Scotsman will acually pass each other, travelling in opposite directions, somewhere near Hinksey at about 6:22pm.
+The published timings also raised the very exciting prospect that Clun Castle and Flying Scotsman would acually pass each other, travelling in opposite directions, somewhere near Hinksey at about 6:22pm.

 Combined ticket offer

-You can now buy a special combined ticket in advance either online or from any GWR station, or at any GWR station on the day.
-This will allow unlimited travel by any GWR local service train along the Didcot to Oxford railway line, so you can hop on and hop off wherever you like.
-This ticket will also allow entry to the Didcot Railway Centre and unlimited travel on the special 175 bus service operated by Thames Travel which will run a circular route hourly from Didcot.
+You could buy a special combined ticket which would allow unlimited travel by any GWR local service train along the Didcot to Oxford railway line, so visitors could hop on and hop off wherever they liked.
+This ticket also gave entry to the Didcot Railway Centre and unlimited travel on the special 175 bus service which was operated by Thames Travel and ran hourly on a circular route from Didcot to Abingdon.

-In conjunction with the celebrations marking the coming of the railway to Oxford there is a photography competition which is open to all.
+In conjunction with the celebrations marking the coming of the railway to Oxford there was a photography competition.
 Find more details under the 'OTHER EVENTS' menu tab.